Exclusive: Vaughn Wallace is taking podcast listeners inside National Geographic

 The story is told by veteran marine photographer Brian Skerry and whale researcher Ellen Garland, who explain why Ed Sheeran has nothing on these super-smart cetaceans.

-The episodes are fun-size, short-form stories lasting between 8-15 minutes, making them perfect for fitting in during a commute or while waiting online for Humpback Whale Song of the Summer tour tickets to go on sale.
-National Geographic plans to release six episodes over the course of each six-week season that will take place quarterly (leave it to National Geographic to make you do math while trying to listen to a podcast).
+The episodes are fun-size, short-form stories lasting between15-20 minutes, making them perfect for fitting in during a commute or while waiting online for Humpback Whale Song of the Summer tour tickets to go on sale.
+National Geographic plans to release eight episodes over the course of each eight-week season that will take place quarterly (leave it to National Geographic to make you do math while trying to listen to a podcast).

 Check out the trailer below and subscribe here: